Members: Dean's Advisory Council

 In parallel with this R&D role, Baxter also had responsibility for Bishop’s international patent portfolio of over 350 patents and patent applications, including the writing, filing, prosecution, maintenance and IP litigation.
 He is the inventor or co-inventor for many of Bishop’s international patents, and has authored and co-authored numerous published technical papers in the field of automotive steering and related vehicle dynamics.

 Among his work outside Bishop, Baxter was a member of the Advisory Council on Industrial Property (ACIP) for IP Australia for the period 1994 – 2000.
-He left Bishop at the end of 2009 and is now a Senior Advisor at Baxter IP Patent & Trademark Attorneys, specialising in IP commercialisation and, in particular, the structuring of patents to maximise the commercial value of the IP.
-Baxter is a fellow of the Society of Automotive Engineers Australasia (SAE-A), the Australian Academy of Technological Sciences and Engineering (ATSE) and Engineers Australia.
+He left Bishop at the end of 2009 and is now Commercial Counsel at Baxter IP Patent & Trademark Attorneys, specialising in IP commercialisation and, in particular, the structuring of patents to maximise the commercial value of the IP.
+Baxter is a Fellow of the Society of Automotive Engineers Australasia (SAE-A) and the Australian Academy of Technology and Engineering (ATSE), and an Honorary Fellow of Engineers Australia .

 Kelly Bayer Rosmarin

-Kelly Bayer Rosmarin is a board member of the Football Federation of Australia (FFA) and the JCA (a community organisation), and is also a member of Chief Executive Women.
-Kelly serves on the UNSW Engineering Faculty Advisory Board, the Australian Government’s FinTech Advisory Group and NSW Government Digital Advisory Panel.
-Kelly was also a 2011 Vincent Fairfax Fellow.
+She is a board member of the Football Federation of Australia (FFA) and community organisation the JCA, and is a member of Chief Executive Women.
+Kelly serves on the University of New South Wales Engineering Faculty Advisory Board, the Australian Government’s FinTech Advisory Group and NSW Government Digital Advisory Panel.

 Professor Herbert Huppert

-Professor Herbert Huppert graduated in Applied Mathematics from Sydney University with first class Honours, a University medal and the Baker Travelling Fellowship in 1964.
-He then completed a PhD at the University of California, San Diego, and came as an ICI Post-doctoral Fellow to the University of Cambridge in 1968 for what was meant to be a one-year sojourn, but he has not yet left.
-Huppert has published widely using fluid-mechanical principles in applications to the Earth sciences: in meteorology, oceanography and geology.
+Herbert Huppert was born and received his early education in Sydney, Australia.
+He graduated in Applied Mathematics from Sydney University with first class Honours, a University medal and the Baker Travelling Fellowship in 1964.
+He then completed a Ph.D. at the University of California, San Diego, and came as an ICI Post-doctoral Fellow to the University of Cambridge in 1968 for what was meant to be a one-year sojourn.
+He has not yet left!
+He has published widely using fluid-mechanical principles in applications to the Earth sciences: in meteorology, oceanography and geology.
+Author or co-author of approximately 270 scientific research papers discussing applied mathematics, crystal growth, fluid mechanics, geology, geophysics, oceanography, meteorology and science in general, with a total of over 26,000 citations and an h index of 75 (according to Google Scholar).

 Dr Robert (Bob) Cameron AO, HonDEng UNSW, BE Min (Hons 1), MBA, GradDip Geoscience, FAusIMM, FAIM, FAICD